SophieP21/FINAL_EPIC_HACK_PROJECT/Kerberoasting/Red_Guide.md

 The power of kerberoasting is that ANY authenticated domain user can request service tickets.
 You don't need elevated privileges or admin access - just a valid domain account.
 This makes it a common lateral movement technique after initial compromise.

-## Overview

-Kerberoasting is a post-exploitation attack that targets service accounts in Active Directory.
-It exploits the Kerberos authentication protocol by requesting service tickets (TGS) that are encrypted with the service account's password hash, then cracking them offline.

 ## Prerequisites

 - Domain user credentials
 - Network access to the Domain Controller
 - Impacket tools installed on attacker machine

 ## Attack Steps